 There are plenty of products on the market for nail biters, but one of our favorites is Mavala Stop.
 It is approved for both nail-biting and thumb-sucking and is completely clear so you won’t even see it on your fingers.
 A single touch of your fingers to your mouth with this stuff on and you’ll taste the horrible flavor for a while.
 One reviewer said that after 30 years of biting her nails, this product helped her quit in three weeks.

 If you’re a habitual nail biter, chances are you don’t even remember when this habit formed.
 “The action of biting nails is often a childhood habit that many people carry into adulthood and [that] over time becomes extremely difficult to quit,” says David Bank, MD, a board-certified dermatologist and director of The Center for Dermatology, Cosmetic and Laser Surgery.
 If your nail-biting habit has become so second nature that you don’t even realize you’re nibbling, you may need a heads-up from family or friends.
 Dr. Bank advises sharing your goal with the people closest to you, asking them to bring any absent-minded munching to your attention.
 Nail-biting is just one of eight annoying habits with a scientific explanation.

 Set reminders or alarms

-In the craziness of your day-to-day life, your commitment to giving up nail biting might slip your mind.
+In the craziness of your day-to-day life, your commitment to giving up nail-biting might slip your mind.
 “Overall, the goal is to become aware of the habit and slowly eliminate it,” says Dr. Bank.
-If you want to learn how to stop biting nails, he advises people to create little reminders that draw attention back to their initial goal.
+One of his suggestions for how to stop biting nails is advising people to create little reminders that draw attention back to their initial goal.
 Check out the reason why biting your nails is so bad for you.

 Cut your nails short